History Of The Name Griffin

 II.
 The Name Griffin's Emergence and Evolution

 The use of "Griffin" as a personal name is a relatively recent phenomenon compared to the creature's ancient history.
 While the mythical beast’s influence is undeniable, the direct transition from symbolic representation to personal name usage isn’t easily pinpointed.
-However, the name's rise likely stems from several factors:
+Still, the name's rise likely stems from several factors:

 • Literary and Artistic Representation: The continued depiction of griffins in literature and art – in works from Chaucer to modern fantasy novels – kept the image and, consequently, the name, in the public consciousness.
 This familiarity fostered a gradual acceptance of "Griffin" as a suitable personal name.